 Boyz n the Hood (1991)

 The feature film debut of writer-director John Singleton, Boyz n the Hood is a coming of age story of three friends growing up in South Central L.A.
 The critically acclaimed movie offered breakout roles for Cuba Gooding Jr, Ice Cube, Nia Long and Angela Bassett.
-It's been three decades since the film's release, and the finale is as powerful as ever.
+It's been more than three decades since the film's release, and the finale is as powerful as ever.

 Car Wash (1976)